This Pisces Season, We’ll Make It Work

 Along with emotions, Pisces is known for being artistic, intuitive, and empathetic, and we’ll benefit from those energies, too.
 This might be a good time to work on a creative project or bond with your friends.

-However, Mercury will be retrograde for most of Pisces season, from February 16 to March 9.
+However, Mercury will be retrograde for most of Pisces season, from 16th February to 9th March.
 During this period, we'll be prone to errors of communication, technology, and planning.
-It's the first Mercury retrograde transit of the year — the next won't happen til June.
+It's the first Mercury retrograde transit of the year — the next won't happen until June.

 “Mercury retrograde will consume most of Pisces season, making it an emotionally confusing time.
 We also have some emotional setbacks as we swim through the mystical and intuitive waters of winter,” astrologer Lisa Stardust tells Refinery29.